parikshitsm/microservices-springboot/README.md

 # microservices-springboot-v1
 This project is used to create Microservices(java) using SpringBoot.
 Below are some of the highlights of this project.

-  - Follows Event Driven Architecture
+  - Follows Event Driven Architecture.
-  - Project structure classified as per domain model
+  - Project structure created as per domain model principles.
   - 2 seperate projects depicting 2 microservices.
   - Communication between microservices happens via two ways :
       - Synchronous
       - Asynchronous (using AMQP/RabbitMQ)
-  - In-memory H2 database used for quick development
+  - In-memory H2 database used for quick development.
   - Mockito framework used for JUnit testing.
   - Lombok jar dependency used to avoid traditional java boiler-plate code.
   - Maven used for building and packaging.